Admissions

 Transition

 Towards the end of the summer term all new intake children have the opportunity to spend two days at the school: meeting teachers, looking around the school and working on challenges in preparation for the September transfer.
-If you are moving into the area and want to send your child to Caister Primary Federation, please contact the Head of Central Services for an appointment.
+If you are moving into the area and want to send your child to Rollesby Primary School, please contact the office on 01493 740270.
 You will be given the opportunity to view the school, complete admissions documents and receive a prospectus.

 Children living within the designated area served by the schools who: